fay59/fcd/README.md

 fcd is still a work in progress.
 You can contribute by finding ways to produce a more readable output or by tackling one of the issues that deserves a branch.
-Additionally, you can help by creating Makefiles or something else that will let fcd build on a non-OS X system.
+Additionally, you can help by creating Makefiles or something else that will let fcd build on a non-OS X system (the *INSTALL.md* file has more information on that topic).

-Currently, the code has dependencies on `__builtin` functions that should be supported by both modern Clang and GCC (but not MSVC).

   [1]: http://www.internetsociety.org/doc/no-more-gotos-decompilation-using-pattern-independent-control-flow-structuring-and-semantics
   [2]: https://github.com/zneak/interpiler